remne/p1ib/README.md

 Meters that have (for me) unknown protocol standard but have the P1/HAN RJ12 hardware interface, thus p1ib is not tested nor verified on.
-- Ningbo Sanxing S34U18 (Vattenfall, https://we.vattenfalleldistribution.se/globalassets/matarbyte/vattenfall-eldistribution-oversikt-elmatare-vers.-1.0.pdf )
 - Itron A100/A300 (Borås elnät, https://boraselnat.se/elnat/elmatarbyte-2020-2021/sa-har-fungerar-din-nya-elmatare/)

 ## First time usage

 1. Connect your p1ib with the RJ12 cable into the P1 port of your AMS.
 A blue LED light will pulse a couple of times to indicate that it is booting.
 If no blue LED is blinking, then your HAN/P1 port is not activated.
 See "Powermeter prerequisite" for instructions.
 There is no need to connect a USB cable to the p1ib.
 It is powered via the P1/HAN interface.

 2. P1ib enters AP mode (named "p1ib") when no SSID is configured, or connection cannot be established to the configured SSID.